-Tragedy Khadafi “Mental Journey” Intro To The Millennium Gem
+Tragedy Khadafi “Mental Journey” Riveting Track from The Millennium Gem

-Published on Nov 11, 2012.
-Tragedy Khadafi “Mental Journey” Directed By D. Gomez Films.
+Published in November 2012: Tragedy Khadafi “Mental Journey”, Directed By D. Gomez Films.

 This album serves as a testament to Tragedy’s enduring presence in the hip-hop landscape, proving that his talent knows no bounds.
 Fans can anticipate a rollercoaster of emotions as he fearlessly explores themes that resonate deeply with his audience.
 With his unparalleled delivery and unique perspective, Tragedy Khadafi stands as an emblem of authenticity and a true storyteller.